betterscientificsoftware/bssw.io/Articles/Blog/2024-05-generating-SBOMs.md

 The past few years have seen an industry-wide effort to embrace SBOMs and other software security practices highlighted by the U.S. government (see, for example, [this article](https://thenewstack.io/2023-the-year-open-source-security-supply-chain-grew-up/)).
 Many tools have been developed to generate SBOMs for software repositories, filesystems, container images and other execution platforms.
 The [software bill of materials webpage](https://www.ntia.gov/page/software-bill-materials) maintained by the National Telecommunications and Information Administration provides an extensive set of resources on their creation and use, including the [Survey of Existing SBOM Formats and Standards (2021)](https://www.ntia.gov/sites/default/files/publications/sbom_formats_survey-version-2021_0.pdf) which describes the three widely used SBOM standards that have emerged.
 **While they are not yet widely used in the scientific software community, the increasing focus on software security will increasingly impact scientific software too, and developers should start preparing by learning about SBOMs and their role in improving cybersecurity, and working out how to provide and use them in their own development activities.**

 In recent blog posts, I provide a critique of these capabilities in the context of scientific software libraries written in [Python](https://wehart.blogspot.com/2024/03/sboms-for-scientific-software-python.html) and [C++](https://wehart.blogspot.com/2024/03/sboms-for-scientific-software-c.html).
 Specifically, I explored whether mature tools exist to automate the generation of SBOMs for scientific software.
+The blog concerning SBOMs for [C++](https://wehart.blogspot.com/2024/03/sboms-for-scientific-software-c.html) illustrates tools that can be applied for other compiled scientific software languages, including Fortran and C.

 Here is a synopsis of the key points from these blogs:

 * Existing tools can easily generate SBOMs for simple Python packages.
 Simple Python packages without C extensions probably do not need to worry much about generating SBOMs.